balicaf/screen2Lifx/README.md

 Demo: [THIS!](https://youtu.be/WHCtUvEJXq0)
 *original code from lifxscreen is https://github.com/frakman1/lifxscreen2*)

-With this version, LIFX is synced with iTune's BPMs (obtained thanks to Mixxx app) Thanks to an update, now if you open Shazam on your mac (and thanks to spotify);
+With this version, LIFX is synced with iTune's BPMs (obtained thanks to Mixxx app).<br />
+Thanks to an update, now if you open Shazam on your mac (and thanks to spotify);<br />
-This software detect BPMs with your microphone!!!!
+This software detect BPMs with your microphone!!!!<br />
-Use the branch firstTodo to use it with two lifx bulbs!!!!
+Use the branch firstTodo to use it with two lifx bulbs!!!!<br />
 Tested on a MacOs 10.13.4. and 10.11.6 Python version 2.7.14

 ##Prerequisites: